Texas Overtime Laws

 In Texas, overtime pay is required for all non-exempt employees.

-The only employees that are not entitled to overtime are those classified as exempt such as executives, administrative, and others.
+The only employees who are not entitled to overtime are those classified as exempt, such as executives, administrative, and others.

 Read more about Overtime Exceptions and Exemptions in Texas.